RobPruzan/Literacy-Assessment/README.md

 ## Django X Postgres
 We need to connect django to our Postrgres DB

-To do this navigate to local_settings.py (this is located in the backend directory, right under the root directory of the project)
+- To do this navigate to the settings.py (this is located in the backend directory, right under the root directory of the project)
+- Create a new file called local_settings.py in the same directory as settings.py

 Within local_settings.py place your DB information used earlier to create your DB
 ```